[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 [Ed turns to his right and follows Al around the north rim of the crater.
 The barbell is forcing him to walk flat-footed.
 He seems to be trying to get a little speed but he is not really getting off the ground.
 Al reappears at the right edge of the picture.]115:49:34 Shepard: Say again.

-[Journal Contributor Lennie Waugh has created a labeled detail from AS14-67-9367, indicating the paths taken by the crew around the crater.
-Al will take the picture from near the Central Station at the end of the ALSEP deployment.
+[Journal Contributor Lennie Waugh has created a labeled detail from AS14-67-9388, indicating the paths taken by the crew around the crater.
+Al will take the picture as the first of two 'locators' for the comprehensive sample he will take at 117:41:52.
 In the labeled detail, Waugh has indicated the edges of the TV line-of-sight (LOS) and identifies the crater as the one labeled "1502" in a detail from the USGS post-flight site map.]

 115:49:35 Mitchell: I said we could make it either way.